DELROSARIO-KristanneGerardR/ECE2112-PA1/README.md

 lst=[]
 ```

-Step 4: We now use a for loop to go through each element of split_input wherein int(num) converts the string to an integer and list.append() adds the integer to the list.
+Step 4: We now use a for loop to go through each element of split_input.
 ```py
 for num in split_input:
     lst.append(int(num))
 ```
+  * int(num) converts the string to an integer.
+  * list.append() adds the integer to the list.

 Step 5: We now unpack the list into variables.
 ```py